eForth1 v2.4

 • For speed, use direct threading model instead of original subroutine threaded,

-• For the familiarity to the IDE platform, instead of raw GPIO port read/write, eForth1 calls Arduino library functions i.g.
+• Instead of raw GPIO port read/write, eForth1 calls Arduino library functions i.g.
 PINMODE = pinMode, IN = digitalRead, OUT = digitalWrite, ...

-• Support multi-tasking through timer interrupts.
-Timer2 ticks at 1ms as the heart-beat with 8 handler slots provided.
+• Support multi-tasking.
+Timer2 sliced at 1ms as the heart-beat with 8 ISR handler slots provided which Forth words can be assigned to.
 Timer1 is left free for Servo or other libraries.

-• Pin Change Interrupts are supported on all pins.
-Handler slots are provided for each of Port B,C, and D.
+• Support Pin Change Interrupts.
+ISR handler slots are provided for each of Port B,C, and D.

-• CLOCK returns a 32-bit number, it takes 2 cells off 16-bit stack.
+• Support 32-bit clock (in ms).
+It takes 2 cells off 16-bit stack.
 Arithmetics for double are also provided.
 DNEGATE, D+, or D- plus the conversion words D>S, S>D.

 Demos